-Phoenix Children's Hospital has developed signature community healthcare outreach programs that serve specific populations with serious healthcare needs and limited access to care.
+Phoenix Children's has developed signature community outreach programs that serve specific populations with serious healthcare needs and limited access to care.

-Since 2000, the Phoenix Children's Hospital Breathmobile, a self-contained mobile asthma clinic, has traveled to inner-city schools, providing asthma diagnoses, treatment, and education.
-The Breathmobile visits schools in South Phoenix, in areas where children are most likely to be uninsured.
+Since 2000, the Phoenix Children's Hospital Breathmobile, a self-contained mobile asthma clinic, has traveled to inner-city schools, providing asthma diagnoses, treatment and education.
+The Breathmobile visits schools in South Phoenix — areas where children are most likely to be uninsured.
 The service requires no referral and there is no charge for treatment.

-Outside of Phoenix Children's Hospital, pediatric patients with HIV/AIDS have no other treatment options in Arizona.
-The Bill Holt Clinic at Phoenix Children's Hospital is the only comprehensive pediatric HIV clinic in the state of Arizona, providing care for children and adolescents exposed to or infected with HIV.
-The clinic, founded in 1994, is a multidisciplinary program.
-A team of specialists works together at the visits to provide specialized medical care, nutritional support, Child Life services, and psychosocial support.
-The team works together with families to maximize the health of children/adolescents affected by or infected with HIV.
+Outside of Phoenix Children's, pediatric patients with HIV/AIDS have no other treatment options in Arizona.
+The Bill Holt Clinic at Phoenix Children's is the only comprehensive pediatric HIV clinic in the state of Arizona, providing care for children and adolescents exposed to or infected with HIV.
+The clinic, founded in 1994, includes a team of specialists who work together at each patient visit to provide specialized medical care, nutritional support, Child Life services and psychosocial support.
+The team closely involves families and loved ones to maximize the health of children and adolescents affected by, or infected with, HIV.

 Phoenix Children’s serves the Southwest region as an essential provider of pediatric specialty care, but its primary service area is Maricopa County which accounts for 80% of our inpatient discharges.
 In order to best serve this community, Phoenix Children’s has partnered with the Maricopa County Coordinated Health Needs Assessment (CCHNA), the Health Improvement Partnership of Maricopa County (HIPMC) and the Maricopa County Department of Public Health (MCDPH) to conduct an in-depth health needs assessment of the county.